TheRyan1/Hangman-react/README.md

     }
   });
   ```
-  I was proud of this one at the time...
+  My first real use of map().
+I was amazed